jgodara/blog4git/README.md

 ### Registering your blog in the `blog.json` file

-Honestly speaking, this file is the heart of of everything and it lives with all your blogs, under the `blogs/` folder.
+Honestly speaking, this file is the heart of everything and it lives with all your blogs, under the `blogs/` folder.
 Let's suppose you wrote something about Internet Doggos and saved it as `doggos.md` in the `posts/` folder, then you would register your blog in the `blog.json` file like this.

 ```json
 {